-DR. HUGHES: I think, I'm careful, I don't really want Α. to be presumptive and speak on the part of the 11 · 04 families.
-My reflections from this, when I benchmark it to other work I have done, I have done work where people had concerns about their care and maybe had to lobby for quite a while until that care was appropriately reviewed.
-If they go through that 11:04 process and they are vindicated that's a very positive thing, and then people can take something of that.
-This cohort of families, and four of the patients have sadly died.
-They just thought their parent or relative had really bad disease, and to be told, actually, you 11:05 should have been referred to Oncologists at an earlier stage on many occasions, or you should have a different type of therapy and your care should have been supported in a different way, was a very difficult story to tell.
-No matter what we found, we are not 11:05 going to be able to fix that.
-I think the process, I know you met the daughter of family 1.
-She shared many of the things that impacted on her life, and we can never redress that.
+1 process work for the patients?
+Do you believe that, in 2 general terms, patients and families get a degree of 3 understanding and perhaps satisfaction from the 4 process, or are there other shortfalls in the process 5 that might be improved upon?
+I suppose finally to 11:0 6 reflect in your answer, sorry, a long question, is 7 there anything that you would suggest by way of 8 recommendation in this area?
+9 Α. DR. HUGHES: I think, I'm careful, I don't really want 10 to be presumptive and speak on the part of the 11:0 11 families.
+My reflections from this, when I benchmark 12 it to other work I have done, I have done work where 13 people had concerns about their care and maybe had to 14 lobby for quite a while until that care was 15 appropriately reviewed.
+If they go through that 11:0 16 process and they are vindicated that's a very positive 17 thing, and then people can take something of that.
+18 This cohort of families, and four of the patients have 19 sadly died.
+They just thought their parent or relative 20 had really bad disease, and to be told, actually, you 11:0 21 should have been referred to Oncologists at an earlier 22 stage on many occasions, or you should have a different 23 type of therapy and your care should have been 24 supported in a different way, was a very difficult 25 story to tell.
+No matter what we found, we are not 11:0 going to be able to fix that.
+I think the process, many of the things that impacted on her life, and we can never redress that.
 So, I'm left thinking the SAI